unforswearing/dued/README.md

 ![dued demo v 0.0.2](https://raw.githubusercontent.com/unforswearing/dued/master/images/duedv2.gif)

 ####dued, yeah!
 `dued` is currently available as an Alfred Workflow, Application, Applescript, and OSX System Service/Workflow.
-To use `dued`, clone/fork/download the zip and have fun fulfilling your hearts desires.
+To use `dued`, download whatever version will suit your needs and have fun fulfilling your hearts desires.
 Holler at me if you have questions, compliments, or complaints.
 I accept [issues](https://github.com/unforswearing/dued/issues) and email -- `notes @ theforeverarrow.com`.

 ####dued, what?
 `dued` started as a [very simple way to get tomorrows date](http://scriptogr.am/unforswearing/post/future-dates) but it quickly expanded.
 Visit the [dued Help page](https://github.com/unforswearing/dued/blob/master/help.md) for a bit of documentation.
 You can also run the script and type `help` or `dued help` in the Alfred workflow and the help page will open in your default browser.